Conditions and treatments

 - Hepatobiliary iminodiacetic acid (HIDA) scan is an imaging procedure that takes pictures of your liver, gallbladder, bile ducts and small intestine.
-During the exam, a harmless radioactive solution is injected into a vein in your arm.
+During the exam, we injuect a harmless radioactive solution into your arm.
 Special cameras monitor the flow of this solution as it makes its way from your liver to your gallbladder and into your small intestine.

-- Endoscopic retrograde cholangiopancreatography, or ERCP, is an endoscopic procedure that allows doctors to examine the bile ducts.
-It is often used to diagnose bile duct cancer, gallbladder cancer and gallstones.
+- Endocscopic retrograde cholangiopancreatography or ERCP is an endoscopic procedure that allows doctors to examine the bile ducts.
+We use this test to diagnose bile duct cancer, gallbladder cancer and gallstones.

 Gallbladder disease treatment at Lee Health

 - Cholecystectomy, a surgical procedure to remove the gallbladder.
-The surgery can be performed using either traditional (“open”) or minimally-invasive techniques.
+The surgery can be performed using either traditional or minimally invasive techniques.

-- Biliary bypass is a surgical procedure that may be used to treat gallbladder or bile duct cancer, particularly if a tumor is blocking the small intestine (causing bile to build up within the gallbladder).
+- Biliary bypass is a surgical procedure that treats gallbladder or bile duct cancer, particularly if a tumor is blocking the small intestine (causing bile to build up within the gallbladder).
 During the procedure, a surgeon creates a detour, or “bypass,” around the blockage, which reroutes the bile so it can flow into the small intestine.